noah-nuebling/IDAUSR/README.md

 The most interesting thing here is the IDAPython code which contains powerful tools for debugging and runtime-introspecting Objective-C and Swift code with IDA.
 [Jun 5 2025]

-Update:
+Update: [Aug 2025]

+I think this could be useful for others trying to reverse engineer Swift and Objective-C code, or understanding how their runtime works, so I'm publishing it, now.
+I hope it helps someone!

-    [Aug 2025] The tools here are useful and powerful, but for most smaller reverse engineering tasks I find it easier to step into the Framework assembly with Xcode and have an LLM translate it to pseudocode.
+The tools here are useful and powerful, but for most smaller reverse engineering tasks I found myself preferring to step into the Framework assembly with Xcode and have an LLM translate it to pseudocode.
 (Claude is really good at assembly.)
 (Maybe this is because I'm not super proficient at IDA Pro, yet.)
-        I think this could be useful for others trying to reverse engineer Swift and Objective-C code, so I'm publishing it, now.
-I hope it helps someone!

 Also see:
 - Igor's TOTW – user directory: https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr